-Your lawyer will take out the contingency fee you agreed upon before working with them plus any additional fees that were accrued during your case.
+Your lawyer will take out the contingency fee you agreed upon before working with them and any additional fees accrued during your case.
 Your lawyer will also provide an itemized list detailing each cost and expense.

 Asking Your Lawyer About Their Fee Percentage

 Although most accident lawyers work on a contingency fee between 33.3% and 40%, each will approach your case a little differently.
-You should schedule a consultation as soon as possible and ask questions about how the lawyer structures their fees.
+Therefore, you should schedule a consultation as soon as possible and ask questions about how the lawyer structures their fees.
 That way, you can know what to expect and ensure that you’re a good fit for each other.

 To seek the money you deserve, you will need to work with a lawyer who has extensive experience working on these types of cases.
 Here’s what you need to know about finding a truck accident lawyer to help with your case.

 What Does a “Truck Accident Lawyer” Mean?

 Truck accident lawyers are personal injury lawyers that specialize in truck accident cases.
 Personal injury lawyers deal with any type of case involving injuries caused by negligence.
-Those injuries might happen during truck accidents, car accidents, bus accidents, or premises liability accidents.
+For example, those injuries might happen during truck accidents, car accidents, bus accidents, or premises liability accidents.

 A truck accident lawyer works specifically on truck accident cases.
 You also want to work with this type of attorney after a truck accident because they’ll understand the complexity these types of accidents involve.

-There are a number of reasons truck accidents are different than other auto accidents.
+There are several reasons truck accidents are different than other auto accidents.

 The Injuries Are More Serious

-Because large trucks are so huge, especially when they are loaded with cargo, they can cause a lot of damage during an accident.
-It’s common for truck accidents to result in a lot of damages and very serious, if not deadly, injuries.
+Because large trucks are so huge, especially when they carry cargo, they can cause a lot of damage during an accident.
+It’s common for truck accidents to result in many damages and very serious, if not deadly, injuries.
 A truck accident lawyer will need to be prepared to take on a case with such high damages.